The Eurovision of Things

 So what happened to Ireland’s Eurovision dream?
 Since the turn of the century, Ireland has only managed to make the top ten in the Eurovision on just three occasions.
 Unthinkable in the 1990’s, we finished last in the 2007 final and again in 2013.
 We’ve tried rock songs, pop songs and even in desperation, old ballads and still the same result.
 Our Eurovision low point surely was Dustin the Turkey’s 2008 tongue in cheek entry called ‘Douze Points’ – which singularly failed to impress the Europeans.

 What is the true cultural self of New Ireland in the 21st century?
-Sure, we are new, modern, politically correct and, above all else, into equality.
+Sure, we are new, modern, politically correct and, above all else, world leading 'equality' zealots.
 And, of course, there are the defining cultural traits of New Ireland as outlined by the great prophets of the age, the advertising copywriters – a tendency to talk incessantly about the weather, ‘the craic’ and not forgetting Barry’s Tea and of course, Taytoes.....
 Strangely, it would appear that the rest of the world couldn’t care less about these or indeed many of New Ireland’s other deluded affectations.
 Certainly, the Eurovision juries are not impressed.

 The Millennials, whatever about facing long term financial insecurity, have had the consolation of getting to wear some of the best T-Shirts – ones with words like ‘equality’ emblazoned on them.
 In fact, it seems that today’s young are more likely to be pre-occupied with the socio-political fashion statements of the baby boomers than they are with the more pressing issues in their own lives such as job security, the likelihood and ability to be able to buy their own homes and above all else, access to viable pensions when they eventually retire.
 The baby boomers were the generation that were significantly better off than their parents; the same cannot be said for their children and grandchildren.
 Perhaps, the real achievement of the baby boomers has been in getting their children and grandchildren to buy into a vision from which they are largely excluded.